apollographql/apollo-server/docs/source/integrations/building-integrations.md

 #### Parse the request

-Apollo Server responds to a variety of requests, such as HTTP requests (i.e., `GET` and `POST`), APQs, and landing page requests (e.g., Apollo Sandbox).
+Apollo Server responds to a variety of requests via both `GET` and `POST` such as standard GraphQL queries, APQs, and landing page requests (e.g., Apollo Sandbox).
 Fortunately, this is all part of Apollo Server's core logic, and it isn't something integration authors need to worry about.

 Integrations _are_ responsible for parsing a request's body and using the values to construct the `HTTPGraphQLRequest` that Apollo Server expects.

-In Apollo Ever 4's Express integration, a user sets up the `body-parser` JSON middleware, which handles parsing JSON request bodies with a `content-type` of `application/json`.
+In Apollo Server 4's Express integration, a user sets up the `body-parser` JSON middleware, which handles parsing JSON request bodies with a `content-type` of `application/json`.
 Integrations can require a similar middleware (or plugin) for their ecosystem, or they can handle body parsing themselves.

 For example, a correctly parsed body should have a shape resembling this: